machal/cssmine-content/css3-border-image.md

 border-image-slice: 20;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 And that's it.
-You can try the example at
+You can try an example at
 [codepen.io/machal/pen/zdyIJ](<http://codepen.io/machal/pen/zdyIJ>).

 An Example with a Bitmap Image as a Background